-Approximately 5% of the study area consisted of steep slope.
-Banks sloped steeply down (>40%) to a currently dry ravine in the front of the property.
-These areas were not deemed to retain archaeological potential and were not assessed but were subject to photo-documentation.
+Approximately 20% of the study area consists of woodlot sloped > 20%.
+These areas were not assessed but were subject to photo documentation.

-Approximately 10% of the study area consists of visual disturbance, including the residential structure and associated paved driveway.
-These areas were not deemed to retain archaeological potential and were not assessed but were subject to photo-documentation.
+Approximately 9% of the study area consists of low lying and wet areas.
+These areas were not assessed but were subject to photo documentation

-Record of Finds November 2020
+Record of Finds